 First Flight Airport History

 Located in Kill Devil Hills, North Carolina, the First Flight Airport (FFA) is a public-use airport that serves as a testament to the Wright Brothers' pioneering efforts in aviation.
 Established in 1928, FFA commemorates the site where Orville and Wilbur Wright made their first powered flight on December 17, 1903.
-Rental cars can be delivered to the airport.
+A lot has changed you can now have a 4x4 vehicle delivered to the airport to explore the Outer Banks.

 Significance in Aviation History